Medical Student Opportunities

 Since 2013 medical students can take PLC or CARE Block as electives.

-Peds 661 – Child Advocacy Elective (CARE Block) – Advanced 2-week elective to enhance skills in community health practice and advocacy.
+- Peds 661 – Child Advocacy Elective (CARE Block) – Advanced 2-week elective to enhance skills in community health practice and advocacy.
 Takes place once a year in the summer.

 - Peds 662 – Pediatric Links with the Community (PLC) – 2-week elective that enhances knowledge about community-oriented and community-based health care.
 Sessions occur repeatedly throughout the school year.

-Medical students on CARE elective 661 (Sarah Pearl Aronow-Werner, Laura Stymiest, Krista Grande-shown above on far left and front row) participated in the first Peds 661 elective (CARE Block) in 2013.
+Medical students (Sarah Pearl Aronow-Werner, Laura Stymiest, Krista Grande-shown above on far left and front row) participated in the first Peds 661 elective (CARE Block) in 2013.

 Students can work longitudinally on community health research projects in the Hoekelman Center.
 Some have spent the summer doing so.

 Rochester medical students Nina Piazza and Beatriz Malibiran participated in a study at the start of the LARC Initiative and that has been published: Greenberg KB, Jenks SC, Piazza N, Malibiran BR, Aligne CA. A Snapshot of Urban Adolescent Women’s Contraceptive Knowledge at the Onset of a Community Long-Acting Reversible Contraceptive Promotion Initiative.
 J Pediatr Adolesc Gynecol.
 2017 Aug; 30 (4): 474-478.